A Channel Four film

 Sickness benefit can pay £1,400 a month.
 How does that compare to work?

-Nearly a third of working-age people claim sickness benefits in some of the country's most deprived areas.
+Nearly a third of working-age people claim sickness benefits in some of the country's most deprived neighbourhoods.

 How those categorised as sick are erased from the unemployment figures - and the national debate.